LSSTDESC/CCL/readthedocs/source/understanding_the_python_c_interface.rst

 =================================

-Putting together all of the information above, here is example code based on the CCL ``pyccl.bcm`` module.
-Note that the code snippets here may be out of date relative to their current form in the repository.
+Putting together all of the information above, here is example code based on the old CCL ``pyccl.bcm`` module.
+Note that these code snippets are outdated, since the BCM module has now been fully migrated into python.
+Still, this provides a useful example of how the ``C`` and ``Python`` interact in CCL.

 C Header File ``include/ccl_bcm.h``